BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

 ### Understanding the Types of Closing Channels.

 The `close` RPC command attempts to close a channel cooperatively with its peer or unilaterally after the `unilateraltimeout` argument expires.
-This bears some additional discussion, and goes to the heart of Lightning's trustless design:
+This bears some additional discussion, as it goes to the heart of Lightning's trustless design:

 Each participant of a channel is able to create as many Lightning payments to their counterparty as their funds allow.
 Most of the time there will be no disagreements between the participants, so there will only be two on-chain transactions, one opening and the other closing the channel.
 However, there may be scenarios in which one peer is not online or does not agree with the final state of the channel or where someone tries to steal funds from the other party.
 This is why there are both cooperative and forced closes.